How a Yale professor’s viral list pressured companies to pull out of Russia

 From the time he was a doctoral student interviewing corporate executives imprisoned for price fixing, Sonnenfeld has focused his research on corporate social responsibility.
 That was the late 1970s, long before a powerful group of CEOs known as the Business Roundtable in 2019 distanced themselves from the idea that companies must maximize profits for shareholders above all else.

 As a young Harvard Business School professor, Sonnenfeld wrote his first book, “Corporate Views of the Public Interest,” about the broader role of business leaders in society.
 In the 1980s, Sonnenfeld said the withdrawal of 200 Western companies from South Africa in protest of apartheid galvanized him.
-He recently argued in a Fortune column that boycotts should provide a “powerful road map for why and how CEOs should affirm American values amid global challenges.”
+He recently argued in a Fortune column that such divestment should provide a “powerful road map for why and how CEOs should affirm American values amid global challenges.”

 He started the first school for CEOs in his 30s, amid skepticism from senior Harvard Business School faculty that executives would want to spend their time listening to each other.
-He moved the enterprise to Emory University in Atlanta in 1989, where he started holding regular powerhouse gatherings of business leaders to address social issues and business challenges that keep them up at night.
+He moved the enterprise to Emory University in Atlanta in 1989, the start of regular powerhouse gatherings of business leaders to address social issues and business challenges.

-Former Atlanta Mayor Andrew Young, a civil rights leader alongside Martin Luther King and former ambassador to the United Nations, told CEOs at an early Sonnenfeld forum that the business community held more influence over doing the right thing than clergymen or activists.
+Former Atlanta Mayor Andrew Young, a civil rights leader alongside Martin Luther King and former ambassador to the United Nations, told CEOs at an early Sonnenfeld summit that the business community held more influence over doing the right thing than clergymen or activists.
 “He was my inspiration,” Sonnenfeld said.

-Since then, Sonnenfeld has regularly gathered chief executives to take a stand.
+Since then, Sonnenfeld has convened chief executives, virtually for the past two years, to take a stand.
 Business Insider has dubbed him the “CEO Whisperer.”
 After the 2018 Parkland school shooting, executives discussed their plans to sever ties with the NRA and promote gun safety.

 In a meeting days after George Floyd was murdered by Minneapolis police in 2020, Kenneth Frazier, then chief executive of pharmaceutical giant Merck, spoke personally about how Floyd could easily have been him had somebody not invested in him.
 Sonnenfeld said that conversation prompted CEOs to hold town hall meetings with employees to discuss how to promote racial justice.